-Los Angeles is also a very opportunistic city drawing crowds of very diverse backgrounds from across the globe - earning it the name “City of Dreams”.
-It is the hub of the entertainment industry with all major movie studios located here - Warner Bros, Universal, Fox, Paramount, and the list goes on.
+Los Angeles is also a very opportunistic city drawing crowds of people with very diverse backgrounds from across the globe, earning it the name the “City of Dreams.”
+It is the hub of the entertainment industry as well, with all the major movie studios being located here, like Warner Bros, Universal, Fox, Paramount, and more.

-Los Angeles is one of my favorite cities, but I might be a little biased having lived here for a couple of years while studying at USC and then working at the Tinder headquarters in West Hollywood.
+Los Angeles is one of my favorite cities, but I might be a little biased as I have lived here for a couple of years while studying at USC and then working at the Tinder headquarters in West Hollywood.
 I have met people with fascinating backgrounds in this city!

-There are so many fun things to do in Los Angeles, but if I had to narrow it down to the top eight, I would pick the following.
+There are so many fun things to do in Los Angeles, but I would pick the following 8 top things to do in LA if I had to narrow it down.
+Keep reading to learn which ones I chose!

-If there's something that identifies Los Angeles uniquely, it's got to be the world entertainment symbol of Hollywood - the Hollywood Sign - like the Empire State Building in New York City or the Eiffel Tower in Paris.
-Getting a click with the sign is usually at the top of most people's 'Things to Do in LA' lists.
+If there's something that identifies Los Angeles uniquely, it's got to be the world entertainment symbol of Hollywood, the Hollywood Sign.
+Like the Empire State Building in New York City and the Eiffel Tower in Paris, getting a click with this famous Los Angeles landmark is usually at the top of most people's 'Things to Do in LA' lists.

 Bonus: If you are into photography, you can get a nice shot of the sign with palm trees on both sides of the street at "S Windsor Blvd and 5th Street, Los Angeles, CA 90020".

-One of the most iconic piers in Los Angeles is also where the famous cross-country Route 66 terminates - so you should get a snap with the highway marker!
+One of the most iconic piers in Los Angeles is also where the famous cross-country Route 66 terminates, so you should definitely get a snap with the highway marker!